The Walt Disney Company research snapshot

 DIS AI Trading Strategy Framework

 The DIS AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price levels with streaming margins, ESPN rights costs, park attendance, film slate returns, dividend policy, buybacks, and valuation discipline.
+It connects price levels with streaming margins, ESPN rights costs and NFL integration, park attendance, film slate returns, the ABC-FCC process, dividend policy, buybacks, and valuation discipline.

 Trend-following setup

-Watch for DIS to reclaim $102 and then $106 with improving volume, stable FY2026 EPS guidance, and no negative update on streaming churn, ESPN costs, or park demand.
+Watch for DIS to reclaim $99 to $101 and then $105 with improving volume, stable FY2026 EPS guidance, and no negative update on streaming churn, ESPN costs, park demand, or the ABC-FCC process.

-A failed reclaim followed by a close below $95 should reduce trend confidence, especially if earnings commentary points to weaker Experiences demand or higher sports programming costs.
+A failed reclaim followed by a close below $94 should reduce trend confidence, especially if earnings commentary points to weaker Experiences demand, higher sports programming costs, or an escalated FCC review.

 Mean-reversion setup

-If DIS tests $92 to $95 without a permanent earnings reset, compare the lower price with streaming operating income, park bookings, ESPN subscriber conversion, film slate performance, and free cash flow.
+If DIS tests $92 to $95 without a permanent earnings reset, compare the lower price with streaming operating income, park bookings, ESPN subscriber conversion and NFL integration, film slate performance, free cash flow, and the status of the ABC-FCC dispute.

-Do not treat a lower price as automatically attractive if streaming margins reverse, ESPN direct-to-consumer adoption disappoints, or parks lose pricing power.
+Do not treat a lower price as automatically attractive if streaming margins reverse, ESPN direct-to-consumer adoption disappoints, parks lose pricing power, or the FCC process creates headline-driven volatility.

 Fundamental monitor

-Track Disney+ and Hulu operating income, ESPN direct-to-consumer launch metrics, Experiences revenue, domestic park attendance, cruise capacity, theatrical box office, free cash flow, buybacks, dividend coverage, and management guidance.
+Track Disney+ and Hulu operating income, ESPN direct-to-consumer and NFL Network metrics, Experiences revenue, domestic park attendance, cruise capacity, theatrical box office, free cash flow, buybacks, dividend coverage, ABC-FCC proceedings, and management guidance.

-Position sizing should reflect that Disney combines rare brand assets with secular TV decline, cyclical consumer exposure, and high capital spending.
+Position sizing should reflect that Disney combines rare brand assets with secular TV decline, a live regulatory dispute, cyclical consumer exposure, and high capital spending.

 Investment research summary